Gulf Oil: 1901–1982

+In 1927 Gulf Oil obtained an option on an oil concession in Bahrain, which was sold to Standard Oil of California in 1928 and led to the founding of the Bahrain Petroleum Company.
+Gulf Oil was also a minor shareholder in the Iraq Petroleum Company until 1934.
 In 1934, the Kuwait Oil Company (KOC) was formed as a joint venture by Anglo-Persian Oil Company (APOC) now BP, and Gulf.
 Both APOC and Gulf held equal shares in the venture.
 KOC pioneered the exploration for oil in Kuwait during the late 1930s.
 Oil was discovered at Burgan in 1938, but it was not until 1946 that the first crude oil was shipped.
 Oil production started from Rawdhatain in 1955 and Minagish in 1959.
 KOC started gas production in 1964.
 It was the cheap oil and fuel being shipped from Kuwait that formed the economic basis for Gulf's diverse petroleum sector operations in Europe, the Mediterranean, Africa, and the Indian subcontinent.
 These last operations were coordinated by Gulf Oil Company, Eastern Hemisphere Ltd. (GOCEH) from their offices at 2 Portman Street in London W1.
 While serving as General Manager and Vice President of Gulf Oil, Willard F. Jones facilitated the expansion of crude oil import from Kuwait, a nation that was - at the time - a yet incipient supply region to the United States.
 This expansion program implemented by Robert E. Garret and Jones consisted of construction of a fleet of supertankers and was meant to "result in a sharp increase in the processing of crude oil and various petroleum products at a time when the domestic demand for (such) products (was) at an unprecedented peak."